thedcpat/bernese-time-screen/README.md

 # bernese-time-screen
-Displays the time in a bernese language dialect.
+Displays the time in a bernese language dialect...